 While not many investors are marketing gurus (ok, most…) what they want to know is how efficient you are with your cash.
 And as a startup founder (depending if you’re B2B or B2C), many times most of the cash is spent in the marketing department.

-So how can you know how efficient you’re spending in this department?
+So how can you know how efficiently you’re spending in this department?

 In this brief post, we’re going to go through some of the most important metrics investors look at when evaluating the effectiveness of your marketing.